 Designed to emulate the styles of mid-century modern architectural masters and inspired by residences such as Mies van der Rohe’s Farnsworth House, each home in The Moderns™ collection features a simplicity of design, combined with authentic, visible, timbers and post-and-beam elements.
 The bold use of glass connects each home’s interior with its natural surroundings in much the same manner as the one seen below, by Joseph Eichler.
 Please keep reading to discover the Wright and the Newport.

-Named after none other than Frank Lloyd Wright himself, the Wright is a single-level home perfectly designed for today’s living.
+Named after none other than Frank Lloyd Wright himself, the Wright’s single-level design perfectly suits today’s living.
 Whether you are hosting family gatherings, client dinners, or a neighborhood cook-out, the Wright’s large, open living areas flow seamlessly to its welcoming outdoor spaces.
 With its own fireplace and kitchen area, the Wright’s outdoor features are as refreshing as its indoor ones.

-Reminiscent of its namesake’s ground-breaking work nearly 80 years prior, the Wright’s generous use of windows offer a charming glimpse of its interior timber framing.
-You will likely notice how the lines of the Wright appear crisper because they are accented by timbers, and the timber frame’s glow seems warmer when set within the simplicity of this modern design.
+Reminiscent of its namesake’s work decades prior, the Wright’s generous use of windows offers a charming glimpse of interior timbers.
+You will likely notice how the lines of the Wright appear crisper.
+This is because they are accented by timbers.
+Additionally, the timber frame’s glow seems warmer when set within the simplicity of this modern design.

-Almost every element of the Newport invites you to embrace a modern indoor/outdoor lifestyle.
+Almost every element of the Newport design concept invites you to embrace a modern indoor/outdoor lifestyle.
 Large windows, extensive stonework, and timber framing adorn the exterior while numerous glass-encased, covered patios and decks surround the home.
-The resulting spaces allow you to enjoy all the beauty that nature has to offer, whether you are outside or in.
+Resulting spaces allow you to enjoy all the beauty that nature has to offer, whether you are outside or in.
 The Newport’s great room soars with a two-story ceiling accented with beautiful timbers.

-This home also boasts a second level of living space and many a Riverbend client chooses this level for the master suite.
-It only makes sense with the second story’s open deck, loft, and large walk-in-closet.
+This modern home design also boasts a second level of living space.
+Many a Riverbend client chooses this level for the master suite.
+This is because of the second story’s open deck, loft, and large walk-in-closet.
 See the Newport floor plan concept here.